rklogan/Silly-Sampler/README.md

 Installation instructions can be found [here](https://docs.python.org/3/using/index.html)

 #### pip
 While pip is not strictly required to run this project, the installation instructions contained here will use it.
-References to the dependency's developer's instructions will be included if you do not wish to install pip.
+References to the dependencies' developer's instructions will be included if you do not wish to install pip.
 Installation instructions can be found [here](https://pip.pypa.io/en/stable/installing/)

 #### NumPy
 NumPy can be installed using pip as follows: